memfault/interrupt/_drafts/unit-testing-basics.md

 Examples:

-- A time module which accepts an initial UTC time at the start of the test and allows incrementing the time manually.
 - A mutex module which checks at the end of the test that all mutexes were properly unlocked (example provided later in the post).
 - A RAM based NOR flash implementation, which flips bits from `1` to `0` when